-\textbf{Art Gallery Problem:} A classical problem in discrete and computational geometry asks for the minimum number of guards required to see every point in an art gallery represented by a polygon \cite{urrutia2000art}.
+\textbf{Art Gallery Problem:} A classical problem in discrete and computational geometry asks for the minimum number of guards required to see every point in an art gallery represented by a polygon with or without holes \cite{urrutia2000art}.
 Several variants were introduced constraining guard placement (e.g. point, vertex, or edge) and coverage (i.e convex, star shaped, or spiral shaped) \cite{culberson1988covering,lee1986computational}.
-Then, the art gallery illumination problem considered guards having a limited angle of view (AOV) \cite{bagga1996complexity,bose1997floodlight}.
+In particular, the art gallery illumination problem considered guards having a limited angle of view \cite{bagga1996complexity,bose1997floodlight}.
 Visibility algorithms have found many applications in wireless communications, sensor networks, surveillance, and robotics.
-However, several variants were shown to be NP-hard \cite{o1983some}.
-Similarly, inapproximability results for art gallery coverage and illumination followed for guarding art galleries with and without holes \cite{eidenbenz2001inapproximability} and also for the illumination of art galleries without holes \cite{abdelkaderinapproximability}.
-The works in \cite{deshpande2007pseudopolynomial,gonzalez2001randomized} presented approximation algorithms for the coverage of art galleries with and without holes, respectively. \textit{In this paper, we settle the hardness and approximability of art gallery illumination for polygons with holes.
-We use this result to prove the hardness of {\ProblemNameAcro}.
-We also present a best possible approximation algorithm for {\ProblemNameAcro} based on a spatial subdivision derived from the coverage constraints.
-The novelty of our proposed algorithm lies in the incorporation of a limited angle of view camera model along with our newly proposed target model.} Earlier approximation algorithms relied on triangulations \cite{deshpande2007pseudopolynomial} or sampling \cite{gonzalez2001randomized} while assuming omnidirectional cameras.
+However, several variants were shown to be NP-hard \cite{o1983some} { , and more recently even $\exists \mathbb{R}$-complete~\cite{AGP_ETR}}.
+In addition, inapproximability results for art gallery coverage with and without holes were shown in \cite{eidenbenz2001inapproximability} and also for the illumination of art galleries without holes \cite{abdelkaderinapproximability}.
+On the approximation side, the works in \cite{deshpande2007pseudopolynomial,gonzalez2001randomized} presented algorithms for the coverage of art galleries with and without holes, respectively. \textit{We settle the hardness and approximability of art gallery illumination for polygons with holes and use this to prove the hardness of {\ProblemNameAcro}.
+We also present a best-possible approximation algorithm for {\ProblemNameAcro} based on a spatial subdivision derived from the coverage constraints.
+The novelty of our algorithm lies in the incorporation of a limited angle of view camera model with our newly proposed target model.} Earlier approximation algorithms relied on triangulations \cite{deshpande2007pseudopolynomial} or sampling \cite{gonzalez2001randomized} while assuming omnidirectional cameras.